Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Numerical Examples

 {\textbf{Smooth case (Well-Prepared):}} The initial data is given by

 where the parameter $a$ is fixed at $0.7$.
 This configuration ensures a smooth evolution of the solution, providing a suitable setting to assess the accuracy and stability of the proposed numerical scheme in the absence of discontinuities.
-The computations are performed using $N=320$ uniformly distributed grid points\footnote{In order to enhance the clarity of the plots, only about 40–60\% of the data points were retained for display.}, and CFL $1/3$ is imposed to maintain numerical stability as suggested in literature \cite{Liotta}.
-But, CFL 0.9 was employed in the subsequent simulations.
+The computations are performed using $N=320$ uniformly distributed grid points\footnote{In order to enhance the clarity of the plots, only about 40–60\% of the data points were retained for display.} he CFL number was set to $1/3$ in this test in order to reproduce the reference results available in the literature \cite{Liotta}.
+However, we remark that the proposed scheme remains stable and accurate also for significantly larger CFL numbers (up to CFL $=0.9$), as confirmed by additional numerical experiments.
 The solutions in this test are computed up to the final time $T=0.35$.

 Figure~\ref{fig:example1} illustrates the numerical solutions for the variables $u$ and $v$, shown on the left and right, respectively, for various values of the relaxation parameter $\varepsilon$, specifically $\varepsilon = 10^{-7},\, 10^{-8}$ and $10^{-10}$.
 To enhance clarity in the visual representation, a subsampling strategy is employed, plotting data at every fifth grid point\footnote{Indices $1:5:N$} instead of displaying all $N=320$ points.
 These results are compared against the exact solution, which is computed analytically using the Fourier transform method.
 The comparison offers a clear view of the accuracy of the numerical scheme under various relaxation regimes.